Thursday, 20 May 2010

 Walking Home

-When I walk home in the winter evening at dusk, looking down watching one foot step and then the other, one step after the other, step, step, step, I never feel quite so alone.
+When I walk home in the winter evening at dusk, after, some may say too many, drinks at work, looking down watching one foot step and then the other, one step after the other, step, step, step, I never feel quite so alone.

 “Hey mate, what are you doing?”